coder/slog/README.md

       passing the logger around explicitly.

 1. Tight integration with stdlib's [`testing`](https://golang.org/pkg/testing) package
-    - You can configure `slogtest` to exit on any ERROR logs and it has a global stateless API that takes a `*testing.T` so you do not need to create a logger first.
+    - You can configure [`slogtest`](https://godoc.org/cdr.dev/slog/sloggers/slogtest) to exit on any ERROR logs and it has a global stateless API that takes a `*testing.T` so you do not need to create a logger first.
+    - Test assertion helpers are provided in [slogtest/assert](https://godoc.org/cdr.dev/slog/sloggers/slogtest/assert).
     - zap has [zaptest](https://godoc.org/go.uber.org/zap/zaptest) but the API surface is large and doesn't integrate well.
-It does not support either of the features described above.
+It does not support any of the features described above.